flux-framework/flux-core/doc/man1/flux-jobs.rst

 .. option:: -a

    List jobs in all states, including inactive jobs.
-   This is shorthand for *--filter=pending,running,inactive*.
+   This is shorthand for :option:`--filter=pending,running,inactive`.

 .. option:: -A

    List jobs of all users.
-This is shorthand for *--user=all*.
+This is shorthand for :option:`--user=all`.

 .. option:: -n, --no-header